 Untamed makes getting the best for your kitty easy—all you need to do is:

 - Order your kitty’s trial pack

-Once the first batch arrives, your feline will get the chance to taste and decide what they like the most.
+Once the first batch of tailored cat food arrives, your feline will get the chance to taste and decide what they like the most.
 After your kitty goes wild for Untamed, we will make sure your cupboard is never bare by delivering cat food in bulk every month—with free shipping.

 The benefits of feeding your cat the Untamed diet should be noticeable in no time:

 Within a week

 ● More energy

 After two months

 Within four months